craigfouts/craigfouts/README.md

 ### Hello :)

-I’m an enthusiastic scientist/engineer interested in building data-driven mechanistic models of living systems and exploring how emergent host-microbiome dynamics influence pathogen defense.
+I’m an enthusiastic scientist/engineer interested in building data-driven mechanistic models of living systems and exploring how host-microbiome dynamics affect pathogen resilience.

 <!--
 **craigfouts/craigfouts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.